The Five Stans - Tashkent Departure

 Day 23: FELT CARPETS OF KOCHKOR

-Something special in store for today as we meet the artisans behind the craft – a local women’s cooperative.
+Something special is in store for today as you meet the artisans behind the craft – a local women’s cooperative.
 Indigenous, ancient arts are flourishing in Kochkor, famous for its Kyrgyz felt carpet or ‘shyrdak’ tradition.
-Until recently, though, it was on the verge of disappearing, until UNESCO stepped in to protect this cultural asset, strongly tied to the age-old nomadic Kyrgyzstan identity.
+Until recently, though, it was on the verge of disappearing.
+Thankfully UNESCO stepped in to protect this cultural asset, strongly tied to the age-old nomadic Kyrgyzstan identity.
+Another interesting stop is at the village of Kyzyl-Tuu, a yurt-making hub – who knows – you may just want to build your own yurt when you get back home!

 And before you know it, your guide will be pulling out a picnic lunch to chow down on at an interesting roadside spot.
 The afternoon has a few more surprises in store as you explore the beautiful Kyrgyz countryside.

-ACCOMMODATION: Hotel Nomads Lodge (or similar), Kochkor, Kyrgyzstan
+Accommodation: Hotel Nomads Lodge (or similar), Kochkor, Kyrgyzstan

-Day 24: BURANA
+Day 24: BURANA TOWER

 You’ll hit the road today for your final destination, and the capital of Kyrgyzstan, Bishkek.
-But first, interaction with the past as your group stops at the medieval Burana Tower – the last remnant of the lost Silk Road city of Balasagun, once considered the centre of the world.
+But first, interact with the past as your group stops at the medieval Burana Tower – the last remnant of the lost Silk Road city of Balasagun, once considered the centre of the world.

 Together with your travel mates, you’ll watch a centuries-old, traditional horse sport, in a skilful game that appears similar to polo – only it’s often called ‘Goat’ and you’re about to find out why!
 Get to meet the horses after the event and take the opportunity for a photo or two with them.